Parametric mode regression for bounded responses: Two families of regression models and maximum likelihood estimation

 \subsection{Regression models}

 Without loss of generality, we assume from now on that the response variable has support on $[0,1]$, since any other bounded support can be rescaled to the unit interval.
-For a random variable $V$ that follows a beta distribution, its probability density function (pdf) is given by
+Inspired by the existing mean and quantile regression models for bounded data originating from beta regression, we first formulate a beta mode regression model for a bounded response.
+Recall that, for a random variable $V$ that follows a beta distribution, its probability density function (pdf) is given by